ruzarx/MLPr/README.md

 There are two major types of projects represented in this repo: mini-projects, dedicated to solving some minor problem, or data analysis; major projects with complex approach.

+## Summary

+### Projects

+1. Formula-1 Bet Predictor and Win Optimizer - predicts probabilities of every F1 driver to finish in top-10 and based on these probabilities and bookmakers coefficients calculates the optimal bet for maximum expected win.
+2. Medical Diagnostics Predictor - predicts diagnostics required for a patient based on his/her anamnesys.
+3. Online User Identity - predicts specific internet user based on his/her behavior online.

+### Mini-projects

+1. Car Price Prediction - predicts used car market price based on Auto.ru ads and car characteristics.
+2. Car Maintenance Price Prediction - predicts car maintenance price based on car model, producer and other characteristics.
+3. Online Gaming Data Analysis - exploring the effect of online matching algorithm change.

 ## Projects

 ### 1. Formula-1 Bet Predictor and Win Optimizer